GasStationManager/GasStationManager.github.io/_posts/2025-07-06-leantool-updates.markdown

 To help facilitate the use of hammers by LLMs, I have added the following (very experimental) "Sorry Hammer" feature to LeanTool: if the LLM passes a Lean source code with `sorry`s to the tool, and choose to activate the `sorry_hammer` option of the tool call, then the tool will try to replace the first `sorry` with a hammer tactic.
 By default it is `hammer` from LeanHammer, but this is configurable, and can even be a list of tactics to try one by one (the list is converted to `first | tac_1 | tac_2 | ..`).

 (Alternatively, you could directly prompt the LLM to use the `hammer` tactic.
 And that is fine too.
-I think the sorry_hammer can be a useful way to explore different configurations and combinations of tactics; and also potential further automations, see below.)
+I think `sorry_hammer` can be a useful way to explore different configurations and combinations of tactics; and also potential further automations, see below.)

 LeanTool allows the LLM to iteratively refine its proof attempt: if the hammer fails, it can go back to the drawing board and try replacing the sorry with a more fine-grained proof sketch.
 (Right now you might need to prompt the LLMs; but if you find a prompt that works well, let me know and I can add it to the system prompt!)